If you visit more than one furry art site, it's pretty easy to see

 This is difficult to answer for Buzzly, FurAffinity, FurryNetwork,

-and Weasyl; those four sites do not publish their idea of how many
+Itaku, and Weasyl; those five sites do not publish their idea of how

-Furiffic publishes an approximate number of submissions they claim to have at the end of the "Latest submissions" bar on their front page.
+Furiffic published an approximate number of submissions they claimed to have at the end of the "Latest submissions" bar on their front page.
 As of early November, 2021, they claimed approximately 124,810 submissions, and the latest submission ID seen by Furbitron was about 205,000.
-This implies that only about 60.9% of the possible submission IDs are actually used.
-In other words, Furbitron probably over-estimates the number of submissions on Furiffic by about 64%.
+This implies that only about 60.9% of the possible submission IDs were actually used.
+In other words, Furbitron probably over-estimated the number of submissions on Furiffic by about 64%.

 FurryNetwork uses four separate submission ID sequences: artwork, photos, writing, and multimedia.
-(All the other sites Furbitron monitors use only one submission ID sequence for all types of submissions.)
+(Most of the other sites Furbitron monitors use only one submission ID sequence for all types of submissions.)
 Furbitron only monitors the artwork submissions on FurryNetwork.
-As of early November, 2021, artwork submission IDs made up about 93.6% of the total submission IDs on FurryNetwork.
-In other words, Furbitron may under-estimate the total number of submissions on FurryNetwork by about 6.8%.
+As of early January, 2024, artwork submission IDs made up about 92.9% of the total submission IDs on FurryNetwork.
+In other words, Furbitron may under-estimate the total number of submissions on FurryNetwork by about 7.6%.

 e621 also publishes a dump of their database every day.
-As of mid-October, 2021, the database dump showed approximately 2,528,690 active submissions, and the latest submission ID in the dump was about 2,971,460.
-This implies that only about 85.1% of the possible submission IDs are actually used, which is comparable to the percentage found above.
+As of early January, 2024, the database dump showed approximately 3,933,850 active submissions, and the latest submission ID in the dump was about 4,513,680.
+This implies that only about 87.2% of the possible submission IDs are actually used, which is comparable to the percentage found above.

 In theory, it would be possible for Furbitron to request